 A bright, colourful, decorative dining area with contemporary artwork set the scene for what was sure to be an exciting lunch.
 Entirely vegan and vegetarian, I was absolutely ravenous so couldn’t wait to see the menu!

 We started with a side of toasted sourdough and vegan butter shortly followed by a generous serving of Onion Pakoras with Tamarind sauce to share.

 The pakoras were coated in a light fluffy batter; perfectly seasoned and garnished with pomegranate seeds and coriander.
 The mango chutney was also a delicious addition.

-    Our palettes suitably teased, we hastily ordered our main courses.
-James opted for the Seitan Burger with Hand Cut Chips whereas I picked the Trio of Tacos.
+Our palettes suitably teased, we hastily ordered our main course.
+Bella opted for the Seitan Burger with Hand Cut Chips whereas I picked the Trio of Tacos.